 Three or four treatments, spaced a suitable span of time apart, may be required to achieve ideal results.
 Patients must typically wait one month between sessions.

-Your skin may appear red, similar to a sunburn, for the first 24 to 48 hours following treatment.
+Your skin may appear red, similar to the look of a sunburn, for the first 24 to 48 hours following treatment.
 It also may feel warm and tight.
 As new collagen grows and PRP or hyaluronic acid are absorbed and do their work, skin becomes firmer and regains its elasticity, fine lines and wrinkles are visibly reduced, pores become finer, circulation is stimulated, and the overall condition of the skin tone and texture improves.

 Germain Dermatology recommends taking these special precautions after a microneedling treatment:

 Dr. Marguerite Germain is known for her passion and desire to help others.
 In addition to her medical training she has long since developed an eye for beauty.
 Inspired by years spent traveling, particularly in Italy, her artistic talent evolved into inspiring confidence in others through her practice.

 Platelet Rich Plasma (PRP) is blood plasma that contains a concentrated amount of platelets.
 During the healing process, the body rushes many cells to the wound in order to initiate the healing process.
 Platelet cells perform many functions, including formation of a blood clot and release of growth factors into the wound.
 These growth factors function to assist the body in repairing itself by stimulating stem cells to regenerate new tissue.